kkonopko/kkonopko.github.io/_posts/2020-02-15-restoring-privacy-part-4-storage-and-cal.md

 with simple appliances, the appetite for IoT and seeing where this is all going to, chances are high that the effort required to own data and protect privacy will not become lower.

+## Updates

+### 2020-03-18

+Since I screwed up with full-disk encryption in my Nextcloud/FreeNAS installation (something failed, the disk stopped accepting the password and remained locked after several unclean reboots), I'm back on Synology safely kept at home: calendar, WebDAV and pretty much everything except for email.
+It's a pity it does not support full desk encryption but for the time being it's a minor disadvantage.